zainulabdn/Flappy-bird-game-flutter/README.md

 For help getting started with Flutter development, please take a look at the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+🤝 Contributing
+Feel free to fork this project, open issues, or submit pull requests to contribute or improve the game!